classiebit/eventmie-pro-docs/resources/docs/1.3/admin/manage-bookings.md

 ---

 >{warning} Admin can add & modify taxes from the Admin Panel.
 While, on the front-end, Organizers can only select those Taxes, and cannot modify them.

+---

+>{primary} The disable (soft-delete) feature gives you more power to control different kinds of data on your site in different conditions.

+---